cloudflare/cloudflare-docs/content/dns/manage-dns-records/troubleshooting/records-with-same-name.md

 pcx_content_type: navigation
 weight: 11
 meta:
-  title: Troubleshooting — Add DNS records
+  title: Troubleshooting — Cannot add DNS records with the same name
 ---

-# Troubleshooting — Add DNS records
+# Cannot add DNS records with the same name

-Occasionally, Cloudflare will not allow you to [create new DNS records](/dns/manage-dns-records/how-to/create-dns-records/#create-dns-records).
+Occasionally, Cloudflare will not allow you to [create new DNS records](/dns/manage-dns-records/how-to/create-dns-records/#create-dns-records) with the same value in the **Name** field.

 This error can occur due to the requirements of `CNAME` records[^1].